How to become a Referee

 The 2014 AGM saw the inaugural presentation of the Brain Chatland Award.
 Created to honour the memory of Brain and his commitment to rugby referee development, the annual award is presented to the person(s) making a significant contribution to referee development in the TTDRS.

-James Andoloro - for his commitment to referee coaching.
-In this, his first year as a CMO, he filed more coaching reports and worked with more referees than any other in the TDDRS.
-Many thanks for your enthusiastic entry to the much-needed CMO role, James.
+Allan Graham - for his commitment to referee coaching.
+In this, his first year as an active CMO, he filed more coaching reports and worked with more referees than any other in the TDDRS.
+Allan has been a long time servant to the Society, as a referee and administrator.
+Your experience and enthusiasm to develop referees and rugby has been a much welcome addition.

 Rose Labreche (and Sherry Trumbull, BC) who have been appointed by World Rugby to referee at the upcoming series of internationals involving Canada, England, New Zealand and USA in Alberta (Calgary, Red Deer and Edmonton).